bpp/bpp-manual/bpp-4-manual.md

 10000 and Y = 10000, the first checkpoint is created at MCMC iteration 10000, and further checkpoints at iterations 20000, 30000, etc.

-The checkpoint files are named OUTFILE.Z.chk, where OUTFILE is the label specified for the outfile option, and Z is the number of the checkpoint file, starting from 1 and incrementing with every new checkpoint file.
+The checkpoint files are named `JOBNAME.Z.chk`, where `JOBNAME` is the label specified for the `jobname` option, and `Z` is the number of the checkpoint file, starting from 1 and incrementing with every new checkpoint file.

 To resume from a checkpoint file, use the resume switch, i.e.